 - Approved applications show compliance with community standards, but are not approvals for County or State permits.
 Members are personally responsible for County and State submittals, permit fees and approvals.

 Community complaints related to non-compliant conditions are to be sent to email@example.com.
 Fill able complaint forms can be downloaded here.
 Please provide your lake address and member number, along with a contact phone number and return email address.
 Please be clear and unemotional in your complaint.
 Please cite the CCR and /or bylaw section that appears to violated.

 Visit the policy section of the Documents page to learn more.

 - Sarah Scilley - Chair

 - Kevin Atchley

-The committee generally meets at 10am on the first Saturday each month.
-Currently we are meeting via zoom video.
+The committee generally meets at 5:30pm the first Monday of the month.
 Please confirm meeting dates and times on the event calendar on this website.